Frequently Asked Questions

 How, when, and where can I apply? top

 Students interested in attending the Academy need to complete and submit an application.
-The application process opens in January for the upcoming school year, and we begin reviewing applications on March 1st.
-The notification process begins in April; however, you may still submit applications after that date and in the event an opening should occur, your application will be considered.
+The application process opens in January for the upcoming school year, and we begin reviewing applications in February.
+The acceptance/waitlist notification process begins in early March; however, you may still submit applications after that date and in the event an opening should occur, your application will be considered.
 Applications are available online or in our front office.
 Students and parents are encouraged to review the application section of our website to learn more about applying to the Academy.

 Can I apply if I am not in the MPS district? top